Can recovery improve?

 These factors are usually identifiable and adjustable.
 The key is to give the body a chance to recover, not simply "push through."

-3. Improving Body State does not mean changing who you are
+3. Improving recovery does not mean changing who you are

-Improving Body State is not about forcing yourself to change your nature or your life.
+Improving recovery is not about forcing yourself to change your nature or your life.
 It is about noticing depletion and recovery needs earlier:

-- Arrange life around Body State: take on more tasks when energy is higher, and deliberately slow down when recovery is insufficient [2].
+- Arrange life around recovery: take on more tasks when energy is higher, and deliberately slow down when recovery is insufficient [2].

 - Improve sleep and recovery quality: protect continuous, deep sleep so the body has a chance to repair load and stabilize signals [4].